MongoDB

 This plugin can be integrated with Pandora FMS Discovery.

-To do this, you must load the ".disco" package that you can download from the Pandora FMS library:
+To do so, you must install the ".disco" package, which you can download from the Pandora FMS repository:

 https://pandorafms.com/library/